 - Update the time stamp

 In a previous article I talked about how to nudge Page #2 articles on to Page #1 of the search results.
-I pointed out that improving Page #2 blog posts offers a much higher ROI than creating new content.
+I pointed out that improving Page #2 blog posts offers a much higher return on inverstment (of time) than creating new content.

 The same applies to any blog post that ranks on Page #1.

-In fact, once you’ve reached a certain critical mass of published articles, your best ROI strategy would be to update and improve existing blog posts.
+In fact, once you’ve reached a certain critical mass of published articles, your best return on investment would be to update and improve existing blog posts.